leeticija/labos_2/README.md

 ## Development server (frontend)
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## API
+- integreated in backend
+- usage is explained in `openapi.yaml`
+- you can use it as you please, for your own api calls from frontend